Disciples and Tribulation

 an aspect of the same reality.
 It is THE tribulation; namely, the same

-one out of which John saw the “Innumerable multitude” exiting to stand before
+one out of which John saw the “Innumerable Multitude” exiting and standing

-To live faithfully “in Jesus” results in “tribulation” for his Kingdom, and to suffer for him is what it means to reign with Christ.
+To live faithfully “in Jesus” results in “tribulation” for his Kingdom, and suffering for him is what it means to reign with Christ.

 The Greek